Ōtāhuhu: History

 The area is named after Tāhuhunui-o-te-rangi, captain of the Moekākara waka, and who settled on Ōtāhuhu and in Northland, his descendants becoming the Ngāi Tāhuhu iwi.
 Portage Road, which runs between the Manukau Harbour and Ōtāhuhu Creek, was originally Te Tō Waka, a portage for waka between the Manukau and Waitemata harbours.
 This portage is traditionally associated as the place where the Tainui waka was hauled between the Tamaki River and Manukau Harbour.
 In the early 1800s, the portage was used by Ngāpuhi during the Musket Wars, to attack Tainui tribes in the Waikato.

-The suburb was established in 1847 as a fencible settlement, where soldiers were given land with the implied understanding that in wartime, they would be raised as units to defend it (however, the eventual fighting a decade later used professional soldiers instead).
-Most early features from this time have disappeared, however, such as a stone bridge built by the fencibles that had to make way to a widening of Great South Road.
+Ōtāhuhu was established in 1848 with the arrival of the ship Ann as a fencible settlement, where soldiers were granted land with the implied understanding that in wartime, they would be raised as units to defend it (the eventual fighting in July 1863 well over a decade later used professional soldiers instead).
+All features excluding the street layout we see today from this time have disappeared such as the stone Tāmaki Bridge built by the fencibles that had to make way to a widening of Great South Road.
 By the 1870s, Ōtāhuhu became the largest agricultural town in the Auckland Province, facilitated by the trade of wheat and other agricultural products to the city of Auckland, trading along the Tāmaki River.
 In December 1873 the Southern Line opened, connecting the township of Auckland to Penrose.
 A year and a half later on 20 May 1875, the line was extended south and the Ōtāhuhu railway station was opened.

-The first supermarket in the country was opened in Ōtāhuhu on 18 June 1958, when the first Foodtown was opened by Tom Ah Chee, who pooled his resources with two other Auckland produce shop owners, Norman Kent and John Brown.
+The first supermarket in the country was opened at present day 628 Great South Road, Ōtāhuhu on 18 June 1958, when the first Foodtown was opened by Tom Ah Chee, who pooled his resources with two other Auckland produce shop owners Norman Kent and John Brown.
 Many famous personalities went to Otahuhu College, including heavyweight boxing champion David Tua, former prime minister David Lange, and ex-Manukau City Mayor, Sir Barry Curtis.

 Local government

-Otahuhu had a local government just like other suburbs of Auckland at that time.
-The local government was called Otahuhu Borough Council, which started in 1912 and merged into Auckland City Council in 1985, eventually amalgamated into Auckland Council in November 2010.
+The Otahuhu Borough Council was formed in 1912 from the earlier Otahuhu Road District, which had been formed in 1865.
+The Otahuhu Borough Council merged with Mt Wellington Borough Council into Tamaki City in 1986 which was a short lived affair.
+Further amalgamations of Otahuhu's local government affairs resulted them moving into Auckland City Council in 1990 and eventually amalgamated into Auckland Council in November 2010, where it has been part of the Mangere-Otahuhu Local Board area jurisdiction since 2010.